urba777/nfq_php/README.md

 3.
 Automated test is created with **phpunit: ^9.5**.
 I couldn't upload **vendor** folder files here.
 Test can be found at **tests/StudentTest.php**.

+What is more:
+added .htaccess, styles with SASS, some scripts.